 Goodwill represents the excess of the cost of an acquisition over the fair value of the Group's share of the net identifiable assets of the acquired subsidiary at the date of acquisition.
 Goodwill on acquisition of subsidiaries is included in intangible assets.
 Goodwill is not amortised.
-Instead, goodwill is tested for impairment annually, or more frequently if events or changes in circumstances indicate that it might be impaired, and is carried at cost less accumulated impairment losses.
-Gains and losses on the disposal of an entity include the carrying amount of goodwill relating to the entity sold.
+Instead, goodwill is tested for impairment at least annually and is carried at cost less accumulated impairment losses.